 An owner of a virtual machine can create a passkey that can be used to perform browse or restore operations.
 When a passkey is configured, the user performing a browse or restore must enter the passkey to perform the operation.

 Any user who has permissions for the virtual machine can use the passkey.

-Passkeys can be configured by an MSP administrator in a multi-tenant setup, by a CommCell administrator in a standalone configuration, by a tenant administrator for a company, or by the owner of a specific resource such as a server or virtual machine.
+Passkeys can be configured by an MSP administrator in a multi-tenant setup, by a CommCell administrator in a standalone configuration, by a tenant administrator for a company.
 If passkeys are defined at multiple levels, the lowest level passkey takes precedence.
-For example, a passkey that is configured for a virtual machine takes precedence over a passkey that is configured for a company, and a user who is performing a restore for the VM must use the passkey that is configured by the VM owner.

 Note: In a multi-tenant environment, if a company owns VMs that run on the service provider infrastructure, and the MSP administrator and tenant administrator both define passkeys, then by default the passkey configured by the MSP administrator is required for restores.
 To enable restores to be performed using the passkey that is configured by the tenant administrator, the tenant administrator must include the VMs that are owned by the tenant in the smart server group that is created automatically when the tenant company is created.
 As a best practice, add rules to associate VMs with the server group automatically, so that the server group gets updated dynamically when tenant VMs are added or deleted.
 For more information, see Smart Server Groups Using Automatic Association.